harbour/core/harbour/contrib/hbnf/readme.txt

 asm\restatt.asm               ;     FT_RESTATT()
 asm\saveatt.asm               ;     FT_SAVEATT()

-The follow functions need to be fixed. cint86.c                      ;     FT_INT86()
+The following functions need to be fixed: cint86.c                      ;     FT_INT86()

 The following functions need FT_INT86() or to be rewritten in C: